Cabalist/Chipkit-LED-Cube/README.md

 There are actually 6 subroutines for scrolling text.
 The main one "scrollText" allows you to specify the string of text you want to scroll, the 3 RGB components for the color of your text, and 2 or 4 depending on whether you want to scroll around all 4 faces of the cube or just 2.
 The reason for the 2 face option is that it's easier to read that the 4 side option, because there are lights flashing around in the background in the 4 face option.
 But, of course, 2 face is only viewable from a limited range of direction.
 So you have a choice.

 Two other scrolling subs are scrollTextStd2 and scrollTextStd4.
-These allow you to specify a string, and just specify one of our standand colors, like Red, Orange, Aqua, Blue, etc. They display on 2 or 4 faces respectively.
+These allow you to specify a string, and just specify one of our standard colors, like Red, Orange, Aqua, Blue, etc. They display on 2 or 4 faces respectively.

 Three other text handling subroutines are scrollThruX and scrollThruY which scroll text through the middle of the cube, and rotate which rotates each character, one at a time, around in the center of the cube.

 Another feature in V3 is the ability to substitute your own custom characters in the font table.
 These custom characters can be assigned a name and inserted into the text stream.
 See the actual code for some examples.

 We also introduce the idea of right-handed and left-handed cubes in this version.
-Normally you wouldn't need to worry about this, but in the case of text, you know right away if your text is coming out mirror-imaged.
+Normally you would not need to worry about this, but in the case of text, you know right away if your text is coming out mirror-imaged.

 INSTRUCTIONS FOR VERSION 3

 Version 3.7 is the latest version and an extension of Version 2.
 It adds the capability to scroll text and display text in a number of ways.

 There are actually 6 subroutines for scrolling text.
 The main one "scrollText" allows you to specify the string of text you want to scroll, the 3 RGB components for the color of your text, and 2 or 4 depending on whether you want to scroll around all 4 faces of the cube or just 2.
 The reason for the 2 face option is that it's easier to read than the 4 side option, because there are lights flashing around in the background in the 4 face option.
 But, of course, 2 face is only viewable from a limited range of direction.
 So you have a choice.
-You can also set the speed at which text scolls.
+You can also set the speed at which text scrolls.
 It's set in the first tab by #define scrollRate.

 Two other scrolling subs are scrollTextStd2 and scrollTextStd4.
-These allow you to specify a string, and just specify one of our standand colors, like Red, Orange, Aqua, Blue, etc. They display on 2 or 4 faces respectively.
+These allow you to specify a string, and just specify one of our standard colors, like Red, Orange, Aqua, Blue, etc. They display on 2 or 4 faces respectively.

 There are also three other text subroutines: scrollThruX and scrollThruY allow you to scroll text through the middle of the cube from front to back, in the X and Y directions respectively.
 The rotate subroutine lets you rotate text in the middle of the cube and specify the number of rotations each character makes before moving to the next character.